 This program is designed to offer students the knowledge and skills required by the New Hampshire Department of Education standards for career and technical educator certification.
-This program has been constructed according to the competencies required for Ed 610.01 Professional Education and Ed 507.02 Teachers of Career and Technical Education.
-Ed 610.01 competencies are met through courses EDU 104C and EDU 105C.
-Ed 507.02 competencies, as proposed, are met through EDU 230C Essentials of Career and Technical Curriculum and Instruction.
+This program has been developed using the New Hampshire competencies required for Ed 610.02 Professional Education and Ed 507.02 Teachers of Career and Technical Education.
+The program is designed to allow students to use program credits toward an Associate of Science in Education Degree and/or toward a bachelor's degree.

-The program is designed to allow students to use program credits toward an Associate in Arts in Teacher Preparation or Associate Degree in a general studies or career and technical program.
-Students also may use the credits toward a Bachelor's degree program in Education through Plymouth State University.
-Articulation with other colleges and programs may be sought.